payamsiyari/Lexis/README.md

     [-m]: consider each line of the input file as a separate target string
     [-l]: load a DAG file (will override -r -t -m options)
 ```
+The output of the code is the DAG adjacency list (or grammar) form of the generated DAG, plus the detailed log of the code.
+You can remove the log using ```-q``` option.

 ## References
 * [1] P. Siyari, B. Dilkina, C. Dovrolis.
 "Lexis: An Optimization Framework for Discovering the Hierarchical Structure of Sequential Data", in 22nd ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), 2016.